fitrahive/dua-dhikr/README.md

 > Fear Allah!
 Your contributions will be accounted for in the Hereafter!

 1. Clone this repository
-2. Go to the `data/` directory and navigate to the existing language or add one, making sure to use ISO 639 code
+2. Go to the `data/` directory and navigate to the existing language (or add one), making sure to use `ISO 639` code
 3. Open the JSON file in the desired category
 4. Make change carefully!
 5. Commit the change using the command `yarn commit`.